Fine-Tuning Diffusion Models via Intermediate Distribution Shaping: Abstract

 \section{Abstract}

 Diffusion models are widely used for generative tasks across domains.
-While pre-trained diffusion models effectively capture the training data distribution, it is often desirable to shape these distributions using reward functions to align with downstream applications.
-Policy gradient methods, such as Proximal Policy Optimization (PPO), are widely used in the context of autoregressive generation.
-However, the marginal likelihoods required for such methods are intractable for diffusion models, leading to alternative proposals and relaxations.
-In this context, we unify variants of Rejection sAmpling based Fine-Tuning (RAFT) as GRAFT, and show that this implicitly performs PPO with reshaped rewards.
-We then introduce P-GRAFT to shape distributions at intermediate noise levels and demonstrate empirically that this can lead to more effective fine-tuning.
+Given a pre-trained diffusion model, it is often desirable to fine-tune it further either to correct for errors in learning or to align with downstream applications.
+Towards this, we examine the effect of shaping the distribution at intermediate noise levels induced by diffusion models.
+First, we show that existing variants of Rejection sAmpling based Fine-Tuning (RAFT), which we unify as GRAFT, can implicitly perform KL regularized reward maximization with reshaped rewards.
+Motivated by this observation, we introduce P-GRAFT to shape distributions at intermediate noise levels and demonstrate empirically that this can lead to more effective fine-tuning.
 We mathematically explain this via a bias-variance tradeoff.
-Motivated by this, we propose inverse noise correction to improve flow models without leveraging explicit rewards.
+Next, we look at correcting learning errors in pre-trained flow models based on the developed mathematical framework.
+In particular, we propose inverse noise correction, a novel algorithm to improve the quality of pre-trained flow models without explicit rewards.
 We empirically evaluate our methods on text-to-image(T2I) generation, layout generation, molecule generation and unconditional image generation.
-Notably, our framework, applied to Stable Diffusion 2, improves over policy gradient methods on popular T2I benchmarks in terms of VQAScore and shows an $8.81\%$ relative improvement over the base model.
+Notably, our framework, applied to Stable Diffusion v2, improves over policy gradient methods on popular T2I benchmarks in terms of VQAScore and shows an $8.81\%$ relative improvement over the base model.
 For unconditional image generation, inverse noise correction improves FID of generated images at lower FLOPs/image.